bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js197">197.
 Joke Teller</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This program simulates a text-based Joke Teller.
-It randomly selects a joke category and tells a joke from that category.
+<p>This program simulates a text-based Joke Teller.
+It randomly selects a joke category
+and tells a joke from that category.</p>
 <pre>
 function jokeTellerProgram() {
 const jokeCategories = &lbrack;"knock-knock", "dad", "animal", "puns"&rbrack;;